← All terms

 Regulatory

-Quebec's financial-sector regulator covering securities, insurance, and deposit institutions.
+Quebec's integrated financial-sector regulator covering securities, insurance, and deposit institutions.

 Definition

-Unlike most other provinces, Quebec's AMF regulates not just securities but also insurance, deposit-taking institutions, and the distribution of financial products.
-It is a CSA member but operates a uniquely broad mandate.
-Registrants conducting business in Quebec must comply with AMF requirements in addition to CIRO rules.
+Unlike most other provinces, Quebec's AMF regulates securities, insurance, deposit-taking institutions, and the distribution of financial products under a single statutory mandate.
+It is a CSA member but adopts Quebec equivalents of National Instruments rather than the NIs directly.
+Registrants conducting business in Quebec must comply with AMF-adopted rules in addition to CIRO rules.
+The AMF is funded through levies on regulated entities and reports to the Quebec Minister of Finance.

 Source